Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/03-Arrays-Loops-Dictionaries/README.md

 Write a function that takes in an array and prints all the available tracks

+Output:

 ```swift
 We offer these concentrations: MOB,BEW,FEW,DS
 ```
+Done early?
+Get ahead on this [Repl.it for Arrays](https://repl.it/classroom/invite/YcJWOag)

 <!--
 ```swift